SysEngTeam20/native-granite-compilation/README.md

 # Granite Compiled Inference via llama.cpp
  - Marwan Yassini Chairi El Kamel
+ Forked - HTTP server for llama.cpp by:
+ - Allen Bridi

 ## Overview
-This repository contains instructions and a simple script allowing for compiled inference of GGUF files utilising the API provided by llama.cpp
+This repository contains instructions and a simple script allowing for compiled inference of GGUF files utilising the API provided by llama.cpp and http server provided by cpp-httplib.

 ## Prerequisites
 - CMake